Temür Khan: Reign

-Foreign Policy: Southeast Asia
+Foreign policy: Southeast Asia

 Imperial edict regarding the protection of the Temple of Yan Hui in Qufu, year 11 of the Dade era (AD 1307).
 The text is in both Chinese and Mongol ('Phags-pa script).

 Soon after his enthronement in 1294, Temür called off all preparations for further expansions to Japan and the Đại Việt, whose new ruler ignored his grandfather's envoy in 1291.
-Temür sent his messengers to Japan and Champa to demand submissions.
-Champa accepted the terms, but the Kamakura shogunate declined, and the Japanese Wokou attacked Ningbo late in his reign.
-The rulers of Đại Việt, Burma, and Sukhotai visited Khanbaliq to greet him as their overlord in 1295, 1297, and 1300.
+Temür sent his messengers such as Yishan Yining to Japan and Champa to restore relations, carrying diplomatic documents such as the "Letter from the Yuan dynasty to Japan" (元朝寄日本書).
+Champa agreed, but the Kamakura shogunate ignored, and the Japanese Wokou also attacked Ningbo late in his reign in 1307.
+The rulers of Đại Việt, Burma, and Sukhotai visited Dadu to greet him as their nominal overlord in 1295, 1297, and 1300.
 In response to the visit from the prince of Burma, he aborted the Burmese campaign and said to all his ministers: "They are our friendly subjects.
 Do not attack their people".
 Temür also released envoys of Đại Việt to show his goodwill, and the Tran court began to send tributary missions.
 But Temür's government had to quell rebellions in the southwestern mountainous area, led by tribal chieftains like Song Longji and female leader Shejie in 1296.
 It took long months for the generals Liu Shen and Liu Guojie to suppress these rebellions.

 By the request of the Burmese prince, Tribhuvanaditya, Temür dispatched a detachment of the Yuan army to Burma in 1297.
 They successfully repelled the Shans from Myanmar.
 Temür also received envoys from Siam and Cambodia.
 He dispatched Zhou Daguan to Khmer Cambodia in 1296, and Zhou wrote an account about his journey.
-In 1299 Athinkaya murdered his brother Tribhuvanaditya, who submitted to Temür in 1297.
+In 1299, Athinkaya murdered his brother Tribhuvanaditya, who submitted to Temür in 1297.
 In 1300, a punitive expedition was launched as the Second Mongol invasion of Burma for dethroning Temür's protectorate, Tribhuvanaditya.
 The Shan warlords of Babai-Xifu, who were quarreling over the royal succession of Pagan, also raided the Yuan realms.
 Temür sent his Yunnan-based force in turn to halt the advance of Babaixifu (Lanna Kingdom of Chiangmai) in 1301–1303.
 Although those campaigns were fruitless, Athinkaya and the Shan lords offered their submission.
-The costly expedition spurred rebellions of a Yunnan official, Song Longji, and the Gold-Tooths (ancestors of the Dai people) in 1301–03.
+The costly expedition spurred rebellions of a Yunnan official, Song Longji, and the Gold-Tooths (ancestors of the Dai people) in 1301–1303.
 The revolts were eventually suppressed.
 After Temür Khan ordered to withdraw his army from Burma, Central and southern Burma soon came under the Thai rulers who paid nominal tribute to the Yuan dynasty.